NHMRC promotes the highest quality in the research that it funds.

 Scientific Advisory Board for drug discovery (Pierre Fabre).

-Numerous public presentations on the issue of scientific integrity including to President Obama's Science Council, meetings of the Wellcome Trust, the US Academies of Science, and numerous universities.
+Numerous public presentations on the issue of scientific integrity including to President Obama's Science Council, meetings of the Welcome Trust, the US Academies of Science, and numerous universities.

 Numerous scientific publications, including those focused on research quality.